 As with email, you should use A/B testing to optimize post times and copy messaging.
 Further, and perhaps most importantly when it comes to social media, in order to increase engagement with your own content, you must engage with others!
 Respond to LinkedIn posts; engage with prospects and customers on Twitter; post relevant content from other creators and tag them, letting them know you’re engaging with them.

 Focus on Account-Based Marketing & Current Customers

 Account-based marketing is a strategy that identifies a narrow list of desired, typically high-value prospects, and tailors a campaign specifically to each one.
 This personalization strategy not only has a higher ROI, but it naturally fits into other HCP-friendly engagement strategies.

 Use email and direct mail campaigns to target specific prospects by designing them solely for those accounts.
 For example, if you’re targeting a gastroenterologist who runs a private practice, you would send emails about your digestive medicine and technology offers and how they could be used to improve their practice.

-A key component of account-based marketing is continuing to communicate with them even after they've converted into customers.
+A key component of account-based marketing is continuing to communicate with your targeted audience, even after they've converted into customers.
 Pay attention to them and work hard to delight them.
-The reason for that is because customers are one of the best marketing tools you have and repeat business has a high ROI and shorter sales cycle.
+Customers are one of the best marketing tools you have, and repeat business has a high ROI and shorter sales cycle.
 Please your customers, and you’ll create lifelong loyalists who will continue to spend money with you and bring in other customers by virtue of their recommendations.